DIY: 13 Natural Cleaning Products From Your Pantry

-Even labels "eco" or "organic" don't guarantee the quality and safety of the cleaner.
+Even the labels "eco" or "organic" don't guarantee the quality and safety of the cleaner.
 As often manufactures change only the name of the product, but not its ingredients.

-However, there are natural cleaning products, which are absolutely harmless not only for people, but also for our environment.
+However, there are natural cleaning products, which are absolutely harmless not only for people but also for our environment.
 And most of them you can right now get from your pantry.

 1. Baking Soda

-Baking soda has an abrasive property and can be used instead of dishwashing detergents, oven cleaners, bathroom and even carpet cleaners.
+Baking soda has an abrasive property and can be used instead of dishwashing detergents, oven cleaners, bathroom, and even carpet cleaners.